mtyka/deepdream_highres/README.md

 # Highres Deepdream

-Lots of people have complained about the size/resolution limitation of the original deepdream Caffe implementation.
+The size/resolution limitation of the original deepdream Caffe implementation made deep dreaming large photos tricky.
-This little python app is based directly on the [offical Google Deepdream example that comes with Tensorflow](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/tutorials/deepdream/deepdream.ipynb) by Alex Mordvintsev, which doesnt suffer from those limitations.
+Howver, the [offical Google Deepdream example that comes with Tensorflow](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/tutorials/deepdream/deepdream.ipynb) by Alex Mordvintsev, which doesnt suffer from those limitations.
+It only came as a IPython notebook, so here's a little convenience app for just applying deepdream to large images.

 Install Requirements: